Azure/azureml-examples/tutorials/an-introduction/train-model/README.md

-# Job Submission: Train a machine learning model
+# An introduction to batch jobs: Train a machine learning model

 In this example you will train a light GBM model on the iris dataset and track the metrics using MLFlow.
 In contrast to the previous examples, this example uses a custom environment definition to run the job.